-The export PDF button allows you to export your map to a PDF file.
-Clicking on it downloads a map file to your computer that retains any zoom properties that your map view has currently.
-The PDF also displays the name of your network and its IP Address in the top bar.
+Click the Export PDF icon to export a .pdf file of your network.
+A map file will download locally, that retains any zoom properties that your current map view has.
+The exported PDF prints the name of your network and its IP Address in the header.